Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 What Customers Don’t Like

-Universal Tubs HD Series 60" Right Drain Step-In Walk-In Soaking Bath Tub
+Universal Tubs HD Series 60" Step-In Walk-In Soaking Bath Tub

 Best Budget-Friendly Walk-In Soaker Bathtub

-Sold exclusively through Home Depot and made in the United States, Universal Tubs HD Series 60″ Right Drain Step-In Walk-In Soaking Bath Tub is priced at just $1,531, making it one of the most economical options on the market today.
+Sold exclusively through Home Depot and made in the United States, Universal Tubs HD Series 60″ Step-In Walk-In Soaking Bath Tub is priced at just $2,687 with a right-hand drain configuration and $2,689 with the drain on the left, making it one of the most economical options on the market today.

 The tub measures 58.5″ L x 29.5″ W, and it has an overall height of 23.75 inches with a soaking depth of 17 inches.
-It holds 40 gallons of water, which means the average residential water heater is large enough to fill this tub, saving consumers the cost of upgrading their water heater.
-As with all Universal Tubs, it’s backed with a 12-year warranty on the shell and a lifetime warranty on the door seal, and Home Depot has a 30-day return policy.
+It holds between 40 and 50 gallons of water, depending on the occupant, which means the average residential water heater is large enough to fill this tub, saving consumers the cost of upgrading their water heater.
+It’s backed with a 10-year warranty on the shell, a 1 year warranty on parts, and a lifetime warranty on the door seal.
+Home Depot also has a 30-day return policy.

 Highlights